Improved bounds on Fourier entropy and Min-entropy: Better bounds on Fourier Min-entropy

-Although the FMEI conjecture is a natural first step towards proving the FEI conjecture, it is also interesting in its own right.
-The FMEI conjecture implies the famous KKL theorem~\cite{KKL88} as we show below.
-In fact we do not know of any proof of the KKL theorem that doesn't go through Hypercontractivity or logarithmic Sobolev inequalities, which makes proving the FMEI conjecture even more interesting.
-The KKL theorem states that for every Boolean function $f:\pmset{n}\rightarrow \pmset{}$, there exists an index $i\in [n]$ such that $\Inf_i(f)\geq \Var(f) \cdot \Omega\left(\frac{\log n}{n}\right)$.
-We now show how a positive answer to the FMEI conjecture implies the KKL theorem:\footnote{This argument has appeared before in~\cite{OWZ11}.} for simplicity, assume that $f$ is balanced (i.e., $\fc{f}{\emptyset}=\E_x[f(x)]=0$), then the FMEI conjecture implies the existence of $\emptyset \neq T\subseteq [n]$ such that $\fcsq{f}{T}\geq 2^{-C\cdot \Inf(f)}$.
+The \emph{Fourier Min-entropy-Influence conjecture} (FMEI) is a natural weakening of the FEI conjecture that has received much less attention compared to the FEI conjecture.
+The FMEI conjecture was raised by O'Donnell and others in~\cite{OWZ11,ODonnell-book} as a simpler question to tackle, given the hardness of resolving the FEI conjecture.
+We restate the FMEI conjecture below. \begin{conjecture}[FMEI conjecture] There exists a universal constant $C>0$ such that for every Boolean function $f\colon\pmset{n}\rightarrow \pmset{}$, we have $\ent_{\infty}(\hat{f}^2)\leq C \cdot \Inf(f)$. \end{conjecture} Although the FMEI conjecture is a natural first step towards proving the FEI conjecture, it is also interesting in its own right.
+For example, it is known to imply the famous KKL theorem~\cite{KKL88}.
+In fact, until very recently\footnote{Eldan and Gross \cite{EG20} developed new techniques using stochastic analysis that give a new way to prove the KKL theorem among other things.}, we did not know of any proof of the KKL theorem that didn't go through hypercontractivity or logarithmic Sobolev inequalities, which makes proving the FMEI conjecture even more interesting.
+The KKL theorem states that for every Boolean function $f\colon\pmset{n}\rightarrow \pmset{}$, there exists an index $i\in [n]$ such that \(\Inf_i(f)\geq \Var(f) \cdot \Omega\left(\frac{\log n}{n}\right)\).
+We now present an argument of \cite{OWZ11} that shows how a positive answer to the FMEI conjecture implies the KKL theorem for balanced functions: assume that $f$ is balanced (i.e., $\fc{f}{\emptyset}=\E_x[f(x)]=0$).
+Then the FMEI conjecture implies the existence of $\emptyset \neq T\subseteq [n]$ such that $\fcsq{f}{T}\geq 2^{-C\cdot \Inf(f)}$.
 Furthermore, for every $i\in T$, we have